nixos-asia/website/en/nixos-install-oneclick.md

 >[!WARNING] To Write
 > This tutorial has not been written yet.
 What you see below are just rough notes.

-Boot from a NixOS install live CD, and then:
+Boot from a NixOS install live CD ("minimal" version is sufficient), and then:

 ```sh
 # Assuming your system is x86_64-linux